Skip to Content

 A Mini Bernedoodle is a hybrid dog breed commonly resulting from the crossbreeding of a Bernese Mountain Dog and a Miniature Poodle.
 Known for its friendly disposition, intelligence, and low-shedding coat, it’s believed that the mini Bernedoodle combines the best traits of both the poodle parent and the Bernese Mountain Dog parent in a compact size.

 But there is a downside to this crossbreed.
 One of them is the difference in size between the two purebred dogs.
-Breeding a large dog with a small dog may cause a couple of issues with the offspring.
+Breeding a large dog with a small dog may cause a couple of issues with the offspring including a disproportionate body.

 To deal with this issue, some breeders are choosing to use a mini doodle in place of the miniature poodle parent.